sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 1. Power on the RTK Facet mosaic device by pressing the Power button for 3 to 4 seconds until the OLED display illuminates.

 2. Put the RTK Facet mosaic into WiFi config mode by first tapping the power button.
 The OLED display will show a menu of choices.
-Tap the power button until **Config"" is highlighted, then give the power button a quick double-tap to select config mode.
+Tap the power button until **Config** is highlighted, then give the power button a quick double-tap to select config mode.
 Detailed instructions are available in [Configure with Browser](./configure_with_browser.md).

 3. From your phone, connect to the WiFi network *RTK Config*.
 You should be redirected to the WiFi Config page.
 If you are not, open a browser (Chrome is preferred) and type **rtk.local** or **192.168.4.1** into the address bar.